LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for live chat/agent-workspace-for-live-chat.md

 ![](/img/agent-workspace-for-chat-8.png)

 {:start="4"}
-2\.
-On the visitor side, when the CoBrowse session begins, an orange frame is displayed around the browser tab, indicating an active session.
-While using CoBrowse, credit card and password fields are automatically masked.
+1. On the visitor side, when the CoBrowse session begins, an orange frame is displayed around the browser tab, indicating an active session.
+While using CoBrowse, password fields are automatically masked.
+Other fields such as credit card numbers can also be configured as masked.

-3\.
-The visitor can close the session at any time by clicking the X at the top of the orange frame.
+1. The visitor can close the session at any time by clicking the X at the top of the orange frame.

 ## Clearing chats from the agent workspace